newrelic/nri-flex/docs/wiki/workshop/lab2_adding_configs.md

-## Lab 2 - Adding Configs
+## Lab 2 - Add Configs

-> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are still provided for backwards compatibility.
+> ⚠️ **Notice**: the following documents may contain deprecated functionalities that are still provided for backwards compatibility.
 However, an updated version of this document is in progress.

 * Flex allows you to add as many configs which are essentially integrations into the "flexConfigs" folder, unless you have specific a different location in the nri-flex-config.yml file.
 * Note that: